 Museums & art galleries

 There’s no shortage of museums, art galleries and other interesting shops throughout the towns you pass through along The Edge.
 Escape the rain and head inside these incredible buildings to shop, learn, and explore many different forms of art, history, and culture.
 From your starting point on Rottnest Island to your final destination of Perth and all the places in between, visit the array of museums to learn more about the culture and history of our incredible state.
 Some of our favourite museums are the WA Maritime Museum, WA Museum Boola Bardip, Bunbury Museum and Heritage Centre, National Anzac Centre and Museum of the Goldfields.

 Following on from local history and culture, visit the art galleries to immerse yourself in artwork and amazing creations from local to international artists.
 Whether you make a purchase or not, this is a great way to support local artists and creators from around the region, as well as escape the wintery weather outside.
-The perfect thing to do while strolling around town with a coffee in hand!
+It is the perfect thing to do while strolling around town with a coffee in hand!
 Be sure to check out the following galleries to see some incredible local pieces: the Fremantle Arts Centre, Bunbury Regional Art Gallery, Christian Fletcher Gallery, JahRock Galleries and Cindy Poole Glass Art Gallery.